 If you’re not using an ESP, you’ll need someone to set up the headers manually, which shouldn’t be too difficult for anyone with programming skills.
 Cullin Wible explains, “From a technical perspective, composing a multi-part message is much easier than coding HTML content itself.”
 The code should be contained in the header of the email and is only visible if the source of the email is viewed.

-Here are a few great resources on manually setting up multi-part MIME messages:
+Here is a great resource on manually setting up multi-part MIME messages:

 - “Sending Text or HTML (Multi-part MIME) Messages” — EmailInsider.